Methods

 Returns:

-.
+A new function wrapping fn.
 The new function is guaranteed to be of

-arity n
+arity n.

 - Type